 I will discuss (2) most briefly.
 While some may not accept the offer, I assume that God offers to every person an eternal life that would be a great good to them overall.
 There are interesting questions about how God can make it the case that a person in the afterlife will be the same person as me.
 Perhaps it is just that a person who exists in the afterlife needs to remember being me and share core aspects of my personality and interests.
 Perhaps, in addition to this, God needs to bring together enough of the physical matter that constituted me at some point in my life in a similar enough arrangement.
 Perhaps I am an immaterial soul and God only needs to ensure that this immaterial soul exists in the afterlife, or that it is connected to some physical body in the afterlife.
 For the purposes of this paper, I assume (along with the vast majority of theodicies) that divine omnipotence is capable of meeting the challenge of allowing people who have died on earth to exist eternally, either continuously or through being brought back to life.
 I also assume that the goods present in the afterlife can be great enough and exist for long enough to outweigh even the greatest evils of the present age.

 (1) is the distinctive claim of Non-Identity Theodicy.
-Drawing on Kripkean identity theory, Robert Adams proposes that the evil preceding our existence—more or less—is a metaphysically necessary condition of our existence.
+Drawing on Kripkean identity theory, Adams proposes that the evil preceding our existence—more or less—is a metaphysically necessary condition of our existence.
 Adams writes,

 I do not think it would have been possible, in the metaphysical or broadly logical sense that is relevant here, for me to exist in a world that differed much from the actual world in the evils occurring in the parts of history that contain my roots . . .
 My identity is established by my beginning.
 It has been suggested [by Kripke, according to Adams] that no one who was not produced from the same individual egg and sperm cells as I was could have been me . . .
 If so, the identity of those gametes presumably depends in turn on their beginnings and on the identity of my parents, which depends on the identity of the gametes from which they came, and so on.